npari/TipCalculator/README.md

 The following **additional** features are implemented:

 - [x] Split tip between more than one user (upto 10 people) using spinner in Settings!
+- [x] Designed the theme and User Interface for the main and settings pages

 ## Video Walkthrough